Martin Helmchen

 Piano

-Born in Berlin in 1982 and a former student of Galina Iwanzowa, Helmchen continued his studies with Arie Vardi at the Hochschule für Musik Hannover.
-His other mentors include William Grant Naboré and Alfred Brendel.
-He won the Clara Haskil International Piano Competition in 2001 and was awarded the Credit Suisse Young Artist Award in 2006.
+Born in Berlin in 1982, Helmchen initially studied with Galina Iwanzowa at the Hochschule für Musik Hanns Eisler Berlin before moving to study with Arie Vardi at the Hochschule für Musik Hannover.
+Other mentors include William Grant Naboré and Alfred Brendel.
+His career was significantly shaped by winning the Clara Haskil International Piano Competition in 2001 and the Credit Suisse Young Artist Award in 2006.
 Since 2010, he has been an Associate Professor of Chamber Music at the Kronberg Academy.
+He lives in Germany with his wife, cellist Marie-Elisabeth Hecker and their four daughters.

 click to download images